ska-telescope/tango-example/module_example/event-generator.md

 One command (`PushScalarChangeEvents`) which pushes changes events for a specified attribute at a configurable rate.
 It accepts a configuration as a json string in the format: `'{"attribute": "polled_attr_1", "number_of_events": 5, "event_delay":3}'`

 The `RaiseException` command throws a `tango.DevFailed` exception when it is invoked.
-The other command named `ExecuteWithDelay`, responds to a request after a specific time period has elapsed.
+The other command named `ExecuteWithADelay`, responds to a request after a specific time period has elapsed.
 The command takes in a floating argument (time in seconds) and returns a string with the argument encoded in it.

 ## Example Usage